 - An unusually high-stance jacket might look more proportional buttoned at the lower button.

-- Very tall men may need to use the lower button rather than the upper to keep the jacket from spreading out above their waist and exposing the trouser-front and belt buckle (looks unsightly with a buttoned jacket).
+- Very tall men may need to use the lower button rather than the upper to keep the jacket from spreading out above their waist and exposing the trouser-front and belt buckle.
+A three-button suit jacket is preferable in this instance.

 Double-breasted jackets are almost always worn buttoned.
 It’s very unusual to unbutton one.

-Double-breasted jackets are described with the total number of buttons on the suit front followed by the number of working buttons — so a “six-on-four” jacket has six buttons but only four buttonholes.
+Double-breasted jackets are described with the total number of buttons on the suit front followed by the number of working buttons.
+A “six-on-four” jacket has six buttons but only four buttonholes.

 If you plan to leave some buttons undone, it is most traditional to fasten the top button.

-However, men who prefer a longer line have been leaving the lowest button undone instead for quite a few years now, including members of the British royal family, so you’re probably safe either way.
+However, men who prefer a longer line have been leaving the lowest button undone, including members of the British royal family, so you’re probably safe either way.

 Judge the situation and perhaps in private mention the rule & why it matters especially if you know he is new to wearing a suit.